This post is the ultimate guide to 404 error pages in 2021.

 (3).
 Correct the link: If broken links exist between pages on your site, you can simply edit the source to point to the correct URL.

 On the other hand, if the broken link exists on a third party domain, try reaching out to the site owner via email.
+If you’re having difficulty finding the right email address, our email address guide has got your covered.

-Since it’s in the best interest of all website owners to fix their dead links…
+And since it’s in the best interest of all website owners to fix their dead links…

 I’ll bet my bottom dollar A LOT of your outreach is successful.